ThunderFly-aerospace/TFSLOT01/README.md

 Our [TFSLOT](https://github.com/ThunderFly-aerospace/TFSLOT01) sensor is an airspeed sensor designed to use on UAVs.
 Due to 3D printed case it is possible to optimize the characteristics according to the location of sensor on UAV and specific application.
 First use of this sensor is on ThunderFly autogyro [TF-G2](https://github.com/ThunderFly-aerospace/TF-G2/).

+TFSLOT is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to info@thunderfly.cz or shop at [Tindie store]().

 # Advantages to pitot-static tube

 In cotrast to classical [Pitot tube](https://en.wikipedia.org/wiki/Pitot_tube), the TFSLOT design is perfect choice for low airspeed measurement (generally bellow 10 m/s).